Welcome to the website of BonPasse Exoneration

 her statements to the police and her trial testimony.

 (Prior to forming BonPasse Exoneration Services, Morrison worked as a volunteer for Dennis Dechaine, of Maine, with website at www.trialanderrordennis.org.
-He continues to work for Dennis, but not with a formal provider-client relationship.)
+He continues to support Dennis's claim of innocence, but does not have a formal provider-client relationship with him.)

 "Claims of Innocence in 'Last Statements' of Texas inmates since 1982." by Morrison Bonpasse (Draft, Feb 12, 2013) (Please send comments and/or criticisms to Morrison.)